 Better harmonization with the risk concepts of basic safety and essential performance, including deletion of the defined term “life-supporting”.

-This new edition also includes the following guidance in the following areas:
+The 4th edition also includes the following guidance in the following areas:

 - Determination of immunity test levels for special environments

 - For adjustment of immunity test levels when special considerations of mitigations or intended use are applicable

 - Risk management for basic safety and essential performance with regard to electromagnetic disturbances

 Click here to visit the IEC Webstore to purchase a copy of the standards required for medical device testing.